Aayushman120205/Web-Development/README.md

 # Wed Development
-Code to develop skills in javascript
+Code to develop skills in web dev